Please note that we only accept direct applications. We don’t work with recruitment agencies.

 In other cases, if you’re not involved in a cover rota we may be able to be more flexible.
 Cleaning, maintenance, office support and some (but not all) project work jobs will have some flexibility.
 That will generally need to be within Community Centre Opening Hours.

 There’s space on the application form for you to note a pattern of work that you would be able to do.
-We advise you to use the email address on the front of the application pack to check on a particular pattern or alternative before applying.
+We advise you to contact us in advance if you wish to check on a particular pattern or alternative before applying.

 Flexibility at the application stage does not affect any right to request flexible working which may arise during the course of your employment.